MrHuangZW/learngit/readme.txt

-master:creating a new branch is quick and simple
+dev:creating a new branch is quick and simple
 -----------modify -------------